cake-lier/PPS-20-caw/README.md

 ## Acknowledgements

-We thank Kevin MacLeod (incompetech.com) for letting us use its songs in our game.
+We thank Kevin MacLeod (incompetech.com) for letting us use his songs in our game.
 More precisely, the songs used are:

 * Getting it done (in the editor)
 * Pookatori and friends (during the game)